-Microsoft Office Specialist Julie Sheets helps you prepare for exam 77-853, the OneNote 2010 MOS certification exam, by covering the three main areas of the test: managing the OneNote environment, organizing and finding notes, and sharing and collaborating.
+Prepare for the OneNote 2010 MOS certification exam by exploring the three main areas of exam 77-853: the OneNote environment, working with notes, and sharing and collaborating.

 - [Julie Voiceover] Hi and welcome.
 My name is Julie Sheets.
 I'm delighted to guide you through the objectives for the OneNote 2010: Microsoft Office Specialist Exam.
 This course will help you in your preparation for the exam.
 We'll start with creating a local OneNote notebook.
 Then, we'll review how to capture information on the fly with Quick Notes and add other data.
 Next, we'll work through organizing your notebooks by creating and merging sections, adding data through attachments and links, and review how to find your important information using Search and Tags.